b0938930511/llvm-project/lldb/docs/man/lldb.rst

 .. option:: --source-quietly

- Tells the debugger not to echo commands while sourcing files or one-line commands provided on the command line.
+ Tells the debugger to execute this one-line lldb command before any file has been loaded.

 .. option:: --source <file>